-Sources of Growth Studies
+Sources of Growth Studies.
 The year 1973 is generally accepted as the starting date of a pronounced, and still largely unexplained, slowdown in the rate of productivity growth in the U.S. That slowdown was sustained for over a quarter century.
-The U.S. economy grew three per cent per year, in real terms, between 1973 and 1995.
-In the 1995-99 period, growth accelerated to 4.8 per cent annually in the nonfarm business economy.
-This acceleration of the rate of economic growth coincided with sharp improvements in both labour and multifactor productivity.
+The U.S. economy grew three percent per year, in real terms, between 1973 and 1995.
+In the 1995-99 period, growth accelerated to 4.8 percent annually in the nonfarm business economy (which is the output concept that is used for multifactor productivity calculations by the U.S. Bureau of Labor Statistics).
+This acceleration of the rate of economic growth coincided with sharp improvements in both labor and multifactor productivity.

-Two recent studies have examined contributions of IT to the late 1990s acceleration of U.S. economic growth: Jorgenson and Stiroh (2000, hereafter, JS), and Oliner and Sichel (2000, hereafter, OS).
-We summarize their findings, which are put into similar forms in tables 1A and 1B.4
+Two recent studies have examined contributions of IT to the late-1990s acceleration of U.S. economic growth: Jorgenson and Stiroh (2000, hereafter, JS), and Oliner and Sichel (2000, hereafter, OS).
+We summarize their findings, which are put into similar forms in tables 1A and 1B.